-Please DO NOT send your child to Head Start in these instances.
-If your child becomes ill while at Head Start, we will notify you and ask you to come to pick him up within one hour.
+you to come to pick him up within one hour.
 If you cannot pick your child up within one hour after you are called, you are responsible for having a RELIABLE emergency person come for your child.
 If you cannot be reached, an emergency contact person will be called to pick your child up.
 You will be notified if an emergency contact was reached and asked to pick up the child through text message or voicemail to the phone number you have provided.

 NOTE: When your child returns to school after an illness he will be going outdoors as weather permits.
-If you feel your child should not go
+If you feel your child should not go outdoors, you should keep him at home.